Holmen logo blue Holmen logo white

 For all purchases Holmen Forest has a due diligence process to secure that national laws and the guidelines are followed.
 This includes risk assessment and risk mitigation activities.

 In total, 90–95 percent of the timber flow to Holmen’s Swedish mills originates from Swedish forests.
-The remainder is sourced from Finland, Estonia, and Latvia.
+The remainder is sourced from Finland, Norway, Estonia, and Latvia.
 Regardless of origin, Holmen applies the same stringent traceability standards.

 Holmen does not buy wood from forests that: